awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 1. Choose **Save**\.

-### Deleting a DHCP options set<a name="DeletingaDHCPOptionSet"></a>
+### Delete a DHCP options set<a name="DeletingaDHCPOptionSet"></a>

 When you no longer need a DHCP options set, use the following procedure to delete it\.
-Make sure that you change the VPCs that use these options to another option set, or no options, For more information, see [Changing the set of DHCP options that a VPC uses](#ChangingDHCPOptionsofaVPC) and [Changing a VPC to use no DHCP options](#DHCP_Use_No_Options) \.
+Make sure that you change the VPCs that use these options to another option set, or no options, For more information, see [Change the set of DHCP options that a VPC uses](#ChangingDHCPOptionsofaVPC) and [Change a VPC to use no DHCP options](#DHCP_Use_No_Options) \.

 **To delete a DHCP options set**